bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Aaron van Wirdum: 00:18:31

-Yeah, we'll discuss drive chain in an episode one time but the essence in one sentence is that in that case it would, well can I summarize it in one sentence, it would just be hash power that controls the pegs, pegging in and pegging out?
+Yeah, we'll discuss drivechain in an episode one time but the essence in one sentence is that in that case it would, well can I summarize it in one sentence, it would just be hash power that controls the pegs, pegging in and pegging out?

 Sjors Provoost : 00:18:46

-Drive chain is not the end-all be-all either.
+Drivechain is not the end-all be-all either.
 There are still sort of caveats.
 I think we should discuss that in another podcast.